Local-first tools for serious work.

 codex-telegram-bridge

-A local bridge that lets me mark myself away, receive Codex updates in Telegram, reply back into the right thread, inspect active work, and approve actions without keeping the laptop in front of me.
+A local bridge for supervising Codex work from Telegram: receive updates, reply into the right thread, inspect active runs, and approve actions away from the laptop.

-It turns Codex Desktop from a single-machine workflow into something I can safely supervise while away.
+It turns Codex Desktop from a single-machine workflow into an agent setup I can safely supervise while away.

 View repo